 Labels: Do We Know What They Say?

 Do we always check the back label of our dog’s food?
 Some of us do, and more and more of pet owners are becoming more aware of what their pet is eating.
 But do you really know what those labels are telling you?
 I didn’t when I first began to research this article.
 The labels seem straightforward, but you, as a pet owner, need to know what is actually being said.
 What is the importance of the first five ingredients on the bag?
 What percentages of each ingredient is in the food?
 Ingredients are listed but the percentages are not.
 Why?
 I hope to share with you the real story.
-I do not promote any one dog food manufacturer over another; my hope is to give you unbiased facts that you can use to choose the right dog food.
+In my store, I promote dog foods manufacturers that list meat products as the first ingredient ; my hope here is to give you unbiased facts that you can use to choose the right dog food.

 The first thing that you should do is look for the nutritional adequacy statement from AAFCO (Association of American Food Control Officials).
 This statement on the bag insures that the formula at least meets the minimal nutritional requirements needed.
 The USDA and FDA do not get involved in pet food so we only have the AAFCO to rely on.
 Check out the AAFCO labeling information here, http://talkspetfood.aafco.org/readinglabels for more detail.
 In addition, definitions for holistic, organic, or natural pet food have not been established by the AAFCO, so interpretation of what those words mean in terms of formula ingredients is left up to the manufacturer of the product; it is not an established law.